j55blanchet/dance-teacher-xr-unity/svelte-web-frontend/README.md

 1. Run `pnpm supabase link --project-ref ngjnwvcgmfxwbwbidtcy` to link the CLI to the supabase project.
 This will allow you to run commands like `pnpm supabase init` to initialize the database.
 1. To get started with a local supabase instance, you can run `pnpm supabase start`.
 This will start a local supabase instance, and will also start a local postgres instance.
 You can then use the supabase CLI to interact with the local instance.
 For example, you can run `pnpm supabase init` to initialize the local instance with the necessary tables and data.

+To get the app running locally, you'll need to upload the necessary data to supabase.
+1. Go to the supabase local dashboard at <http://localhost:54323>, the go to the storage tab.
+1. Create buckets for `holisticdata`, `pose2ddata`, `sourcevideos`, and `thumbnails` (ensure they're all public buckets).
+1. Upload the files in the folders of `static/bundle` to their corresponding buckets.

 Other commands:

 * `pnpm supabase db pull` to pull the latest database schema from supabase.
 Will create a SQL migration script in `migrations/` that you can run with `pnpm supabase db push`.